Neilsmahajan/create-custom-chatbot-avatar-wordpress-plugin/README.md

 1. Knowledge Base:
    ```
-   "You are a helpful assistant for a real estate business called Neil's Test Real Estate.
-Currently Neil's Test Real Estate operates in Scottsdale and has 4 homes, two of which are for sale."
+   You are a helpful assistant for a real estate business called Neil's Test Real Estate.
+Currently Neil's Test Real Estate operates in Scottsdale and has 4 homes, two of which are for sale.
    ```
 2. Predefined Questions:
    ```
-   "What are my Hours of Operation?
-9 AM to 5 PM Monday through Thursday, 9 AM to 3 PM Friday."
+   What are my Hours of Operation?
+9 AM to 5 PM Monday through Thursday, 9 AM to 3 PM Friday.
-   "What are the current real estate trends in the city?
-The market is hot, with prices increasing by 10% over the past year."
+   What are the current real estate trends in the city?
+The market is hot, with prices increasing by 10% over the past year.
-   "How can I find the perfect home for my family?
-I can search for homes in my price range, and I can also search for homes by location."
+   How can I find the perfect home for my family?
+I can search for homes in my price range, and I can also search for homes by location.
-   "What is the process for selling my property?
-First, I need to find a real estate agent, then we will discuss the price of the home, and then we will list the home on the market."
+   What is the process for selling my property?
+First, I need to find a real estate agent, then we will discuss the price of the home, and then we will list the home on the market.
    ```
 3. Avatar Selection: Upload a custom image of a professional real estate agent.
 4. Language Preference: Canadian French